 Try to make sure your campervan accessories have a dual purpose where possible.

-Here’s a few of our favourite van life hacks to consider when kitting out and packing your van.
+Here are a few of our favorite van life hacks to consider when kitting out and packing your van.

-Off grid living is an ideal way to escape the stresses of a conventional life, reducing your van life costs and enjoying the great outdoors.
+Off-grid living is an ideal way to escape the stresses of conventional life, reducing your van life costs and enjoying the great outdoors.

-Camper van lighting for the interior and exterior of your van can make home feel warm and cosy.
+Camper van lighting for the interior and exterior of your van can make a home feel warm and cozy.

-Choosing 12 volt LED lights will help minimise demand on your campervan batteries and keep the van from getting too warm as well.
+Choosing 12 volts LED lights will help minimize demand on your campervan batteries and keep the van from getting too warm.

-A good 12v portable fridge allows you to keep your beer cold and keep perishable supplies fresh for says.
+An excellent 12v portable fridge allows you to keep your beer cold and keep perishable supplies fresh for days.

 Arguably, you can get away without a fridge in a campervan.

 They’re one of the most expensive campervan appliances.
-If you don’t eat meat every day or can buy perishable produce as and when you need it, consider giving this a miss.
+If you don’t eat meat every day or can buy perishable produce when you need it, consider giving this a miss.